 - a.
 An overview of the research activities carried out under the research programme; - b.
-A substantiated overview of the indicators realised; - c.
+An overview with substantiation of the indicators achieved; - c.
 A list of the participants in the research programme and the type of research activities that these participants carry out in the research programme; - d.
 An overview of the participants' annual contributions to the research programme during the research programme in question, both in total and broken down by individual participant, as well as the proportion of the research activities under the research programme that are funded by other private cash contributions; - e.
 An overview indicating which proportion of the amount of funding has been allocated to which type of research activities; - f.
-A description of how the knowledge and results obtained through the research programme are disseminated and transferred to others.
+A description of how the knowledge and results obtained through the research programme will be disseminated and transferred to others.